 Birrarung Marr is a great place to go if you need to take a break.
 This area alongside the Yarra River is a peaceful spot to sit and contemplate the river, let the kids expend some energy at the playground or attend one of the seasonal festivals that take place here.

-It’s also home to several artworks that celebrate the physical and spiritual connections that Aboriginal people have with the land and Country.
-Wander along the eel pathway, see the shields representing the five groups of the Kulin Nation, carved message sticks and many more pieces.
+Wander along the eel pathway to see the shields representing the five groups of the Kulin Nation, carved message sticks and many more pieces.
 There’s not a lot of information on site about the pieces, so this website page has helpful background.

 Important info about Birrarung Marr